KristhianX/essential-buttons-toolbar/README.md

 <img src="https://github.com/KristhianX/extension-a-real-home-button/blob/main/images/Screenshot_20231025-173119.png?raw=true" width="200px"/> <img src="https://github.com/KristhianX/extension-a-real-home-button/blob/main/images/Screenshot_20231025-173231.png?raw=true" width="200px"/> <img src="https://github.com/KristhianX/extension-a-real-home-button/blob/main/images/Screenshot_20231027-203438.png?raw=true" width="200px"/>

 ## Why?
-I want to clarify from the beginning that this add-on is not meant as negative criticism of Firefox's developers.
-I genuinely appreciate Firefox and its core values.
 The purpose of this add-on is to assist users like me who find it challenging to adapt to the behavior of the home button in Android Firefox.
-Many people choose Firefox for various reasons, such as its open-source nature, security features, and its commitment to keeping the web user-centric rather than controlled by large corporations.
 Unfortunately, some users become discouraged by issues like this and switch back to other browsers.
-To illustrate the problem with the home button, it's as if, in a text editor, the 'Save' button automatically acts as the 'Save As' button, resulting in a clutter of unnecessary files.
 The home button should not behave as the new tab button.
-This behavior isn't intuitive and differs from the standard behavior found in most other browsers, including the desktop version of Firefox, which follows the universal approach to the home button.
+This behavior is not intuitive and differs from the standard behavior found in most other browsers, including the desktop version of Firefox, which follows the universal approach to the home button.
 You can check other user opinions here:
 https://connect.mozilla.org/t5/ideas/on-firefox-mobile-make-home-page-links-open-in-current-tab/idi-p/15672